1 / 15

 FPA / FAMEFLYNET PICTURES

 Janelle Monae's iconic coif is easier to get than you think.
 Section off the top middle portion of your hair, and clip it out of the way for now.
 Use gel and bobby pins to slick the sides of your hair back into a ponytail.
 Then comb the middle portion of your hair forward, and curl with a large-barreled curling iron and pin in place.
-The process is not unlike this retro look.

 7 / 15